Credit for all Italian translations goes to LaMomo!

 The feeling of a carpet being pulled out from under my feet overwhelmed me.
-For the short amount of seven months, I'd had it all: love, friends and a family in which I was loved and accepted.
-A world I belonged in - a world where I didn't stumble around trying to keep myself upright because I felt comfortable enough to be myself.
+For the short amount of seven months, I'd had it all: love, friends, and a family in which I was loved and accepted.
+The world I belonged in; a world where I didn't stumble around trying to keep myself upright because I felt comfortable enough to be myself.
 And he took that from me.

-Once inside the house, I sat down by the kitchen table and stared unseeingly at the wall.
-Deep in thought, I didn't realize how the time passed, so when I heard tires on the driveway, I frowned at the clock in confusion.
+Once inside the house, I sat down at the kitchen table and stared unseeingly at the wall.
+Deep in thought, I didn't realize how the time passed, so when I heard tires in the driveway, I frowned at the clock in confusion.
 Was that Charlie?
 What was he doing home at this hour?
 I wasn't expecting him home for at least two hours.

 The front door opened and Charlie called out for me.
 "Bella?"

-With a gasp I clutched at my heart and started to sob.
-My tears fell freely down my cheeks and stained my jeans.
-I tried to stop the tears, I really did, but it was impossible.
-My heart was shattered and no matter what happened – no matter how much time passed – it would always have scar tissue that couldn't heal.
+With a gasp, I clutched at my heart and started to sob.
+My tears fell unhindered down my cheeks and stained my jeans.
+I tried to stop them, but it was impossible.
+My heart was shattered and no matter what happened—no matter how much time passed—it would always have deep scars that couldn't heal.
 My other half, my soul, had left me and I was completely empty without him, like a vase without its flowers.

-Charlie, who had always been uncomfortable when it came to feelings, didn't hesitate as he walked into the kitchen and put his arms around me.
+Charlie, who had always been uncomfortable with feelings, didn't hesitate as he walked into the kitchen and put his arms around me.
 "I'm sorry, baby girl," he said in my ear, and I leaned heavily against his chest.
 He allowed me to cry and didn't try to pull away.
 He must have realized how much I needed his support right then.